He turned his head indolently until his gaze fell upon the three grey floor-standing cabinets. The rightmost door glared

 Only light can survive out there.

-Yet it had been home, more or less, for what seemed like, well, forever.
+Yet it had been home, more or less, for what seemed like forever.
 Not in a bad way.
-In a good way then, he supposed.
+In a good way, he supposed.
 The only way.

 They were an inferior substitute.
 Laughable.

 Sometimes he’d go to the Observation Deck and banish all light from the room, try to make its warm safety an extension of the inhospitable universe without, try to feel lost in it.

 It was a blackness without surface, an all-encompassing and utterly intangible void.
 The fullness of three dimensions didn’t do it justice.
 It was everywhere and everything because it was everything.